anthony taguest·sydney --:--

 updated Jun 25, 2026

-The tone translator has an agent that mines real usage for failing translations and proposes new eval cases — the thing that keeps the test set growing.
-One run did all of its work (“Reviewed 238, proposed 38 new cases”), then crashed on the very last step: a dropped socket on a call that counts how many rows are left, there purely for the summary line.
+The tone translator has an agent that mines real usage for failing translations and proposes new eval cases.
+One run did all its work (“Reviewed 238, proposed 38 new cases”), then crashed on the very last step: a dropped socket on a query that counts the remaining rows, there purely for the summary line.
 The 38 proposals were gone.
 Worse, the agent had already advanced its “seen” watermark, so a re-run would skip those 238 rows forever.
-A transient blip on a cosmetic call had thrown away a batch of paid judge work.
+A blip on a cosmetic call threw away a batch of paid judge work.

 Two faults compounded.
-First, a best-effort cosmetic call was allowed to be fatal — a network error on a row count crashed an otherwise-successful run, when it should return “unknown” and warn.
-Second, and the real one: the code marked the inputs consumed before it saved the output.
-The sequence was advance-the-watermark, then write the proposals — and the crash landed in the gap.
-Mark-as-seen ran before save-the-work.
+A best-effort call was allowed to be fatal, when a failed row count should just report “unknown”.
+And the real one: the code marked the inputs consumed before it saved the output, and the crash landed in the gap.

-There was a sibling to it.
-The watermark is a single monotonic timestamp — “everything up to here is done.”
-That shape can only ever encode a contiguous prefix; it has no way to say “all of these except the one in the middle that errored.”
-So when a row’s judge call failed and the loop moved on, advancing the mark to the newest fetched row silently dropped the errored one from ever being mined again.
-The fix is to freeze the mark at the first failure, even when later rows succeeded — a monotonic cursor must never step past a unit of work that didn’t actually complete.
+The watermark had a sibling bug.
+A single monotonic timestamp can only say “everything up to here is done”; it can’t say “all of these except the one that errored”.
+So when one row’s judge call failed and the loop moved on, advancing the mark silently dropped that row from ever being mined again.
+The fix is to freeze the mark at the first failure, even when later rows succeeded.

-Both are the same rule stated twice: record that you’ve consumed an input only after the work behind it is durably real, and never let a cursor claim more than it can prove.
-The trade you accept is recoverable duplicates over silent loss — a frozen watermark re-processes a few clean rows next run, which is strictly better than a gap you can’t see.
-It’s at-least-once processing and checkpoint ordering, learned the expensive way, in about forty lines of a side project’s agent.
+Same rule both times: record that you consumed an input only after the work behind it is durably saved, and accept recoverable duplicates over silent loss.
+A frozen watermark re-processes a few clean rows next run, which is strictly better than a gap you can’t see.

 the hub · warm terminal